Over the Hedge: Hammy Goes Nuts!: Plot

 Hammy is watching television when it goes out.
 Hammy freaks outs and Verne comes over to see what is wrong.
-It is revealed that Keith Floyd had left his friends.
-Hammy is at a loss for words as he misses his former best friend Keith.
-Which Causes RJ to lead a mission where the three try to rewire the dish.
+It is revealed that the house they borrow their cable from has been reconfigured to satellite.
+Hammy is at a loss for words, as this means that watching television is now impossible.
+This causes RJ to lead a mission where the three try to rewire the dish.
 In the middle of the mission, they find a beaver named Boris locked in a cage.
 After freeing him, he agrees to help Hammy get the television working again for the price of helping him gather supplies for a dam.

 After gathering enough supplies, Boris reveals his true colors by leaving the animals and building his dam.
 After the animals notice the flooding, they travel to the dam to put a stop to Boris' plan.
 Hammy defeats Boris and saves the forest.
 Boris then leaves a note, saying he has gone to a different city to build a smaller, much more stable dam.